DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

           return 0

       ```
 5. Now we have to open the PDDL Action Tab below the Semantic Data Section.
-(NOT the rtpp_data dictionary in the Semantic Data Section)
+(NOT the RAFCONTPP dictionary in the Semantic Data Section)

 6. If you want, you can write a description text into the **Description field**, it's for your documentation.